How Many Cannabis Plants For Personal Use: QLD

 With Canberra, ACT allowing people to grow marijuana for their personal use, do you know the cannabis limitations in Queensland?

 You can grow marijuana in Queensland with a Medicinal Cannabis License.
+Less than five plants may be considered personal use.
 It is illegal to grow cannabis for personal or medical use without a license.
 If caught, you may receive a Drug Diversion which avoids any criminal charges.
 If found in possession of more than 100 marijuana plants, you may receive up to 20 years in prison.

 The current and only legal method of growing cannabis plants in Queensland is through a Medicinal Cannabis License that is covered under The Narcotics Drug Act 1967.